|

 The ultimate tax shelter: owning your own business!

-way to reduce your taxes is to convert personal
+reduce your taxes is to convert personal expenditures into

-legitimate business expenses.
-To win this game, you must
+business expenses.
+To win this game, you must own your own

 This is not